GIPdA/MemoAladin/README.md

 ## Hardware

-Very cheap Arduino-compatible STM32 board, also known as "Blue Pill": <http://wiki.stm32duino.com/index.php?title=Blue_Pill>
+Very cheap Arduino-compatible STM32 board, also known as "Blue Pill": <http://wiki.stm32duino.com/index.php?title=Blue_Pill> (! you'll need a USB-Serial interface to program the bootloader the first time to be able to use the integrated USB port !)

 	You need to fix the USB pullup by replacing R10 with a 1.5k resistor or opt for the dirty fix like me and add a 1.8k resistor between PA12 and 3V3.